StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2018-10-15-bidexot-apun-manuh.md

 a soft spoken and kind fellow Assamese from Rome.
 Kabya and I talked before and in the get together, and it was a pleasure to meet him and to watch him help in the running of the meet.
 I had to leave the get together for some work in Vienna on Friday, but I went there for the second time at night to find a room full of people.
 All speaking Assamese, it was heaven.
-I met Eashan (with whom I have only conversed in Instagram; strange, I know), then I met Satya Da, Pranjal Da, Sawat Da, Rakesh Da and so many others.
+I met Eashan (with whom I have only conversed in Instagram; strange, I know), then I met Satya Da, Pranjal Da, Saswat Da, Rakesh Da and so many others.
 Everyone was warm and everyone made me feel welcome.
 It made me realize the bonds that we, human beings hold; even without knowing.

 Saturday was the day of the *bhoj*, an excellent meal made by Yashobanta Da and Rita Bow, helped by several others.
 In fact, everyone in the meet did something or the other to make it a succesful one.
 I have never seen such coordination and such switftness in doing things.
 The success of the meet lies with everyone who attended (irrespective of whether I mention them by name or not).
 After the bhoj, we had a small cultural event, which although it officially eneded around midnight, but some of the *kharkhowas* stayed up till
 6 am crooning to songs by Zubeen Da, Jitul Da, Bhupen Da and even Kishore Da.
-The start attraction of the show was undoubtedly Jitendra, a melodious voice who sang not less than six songs (with a strong public demand), paired brilliantly on instruments by Himan Da and
+The star attraction of the show was undoubtedly Jitendra, a melodious voice who sang not less than six songs (with a strong public demand), paired brilliantly on instruments by Himan Da and
 Satya Da.
 Oh, what bliss it was to listen to him sing; and then later to watch the *nasonis* dancing to Bihu and Jhumur.
 I thought, if only this happened every weekend.